 All Barking and Dagenham schools, including those with specialist services, offer an environment in which everyone is treated fairly and equally.
-Pupils with special educational needs, disabilities or any other needs are encouraged and supported to make the most of the curriculum and all the available facilities.
+Pupils with Special Educational Needs, Disabilities or any other needs are encouraged and supported to make the most of the curriculum and all the available facilities.

-If your child has an education, health and care plan (EHC), our EHC Team will have written to you during the 2022 school summer break.
-If you are not sure whether your child has an EHC plan, fill in the common application form and tick the box in section 2 of the form which asks 'Does your child have an EHC plan?'.
+If your child has an education, health and care plan (EHC), our EHC Team will be in contact with you concerning which secondary school you would like your child to transfer to.
+If you would like to discuss this further with them, please email your EHC co-ordinator or email ehcenquiries@lbbd.gov.uk.
+If you are not sure whether your child has an EHC plan, fill in the Common Application Form (CAF) and tick the box in section 2 of the form which asks 'Does your child have an EHC plan?'.
 The admissions service will consult with the EHC Team and tell you if they will be processing your application.